kotlindebolsillo/data-structures-and-algorithms/README.md

 ---

 ## 📄 License
-This project is licensed under the MIT License – feel free to use, modify, and distribute!
+This project is licensed under the **MIT License** – feel free to use, modify, and distribute!
-📜 See LICENSE for more details.
+📜 See the full license [here](LICENSE).

 ## 🎯 Happy Coding! 🚀